Penticton: History

 Penticton was incorporated as a district municipality on December 31, 1908.
 Shortly after the district was incorporated, the fruit trees planted by Ellis, many of them apple trees, started to grow.
 Residents of the area packed fruit in boxes, so they could distribute it worldwide.
 In 1912, the Canadian Pacific Railway (CPR) developed the Incola Hotel for the city, which operated for approximately 70 years.
+The Penticton Aquatic Club was a center of entertainment.

 During World War I, the SS Sicamous came to the community, while the Kettle Valley Railway train service began operating, by moving specific passengers.
 In 1949, Penticton purchased the ship from the Canadian Pacific Railway.
 The Penticton Regional Airport was developed during World War II due to wartime military air transportation concerns, which acted as an emergency landing strip until its tarmac was completed.
 Its land was expropriated from the Penticton Indian Band in 1949 under the War Measures Act.

 In 1948, a provincial highway opened between Hope and Princeton, which allowed access to Penticton, and created competition for the Kettle Valley Railway; headquarters for the railway were chosen to be in Penticton, in 1910, but the location burnt down in 1964.
 Much of the railroad's original route has been converted to a multi-use recreational trail, known as the Kettle Valley Rail Trail, which carries the Trans Canada Trail through this part of British Columbia.
 It was incorporated as a city on May 10, 1948, with the Governor General of Canada declaring this.
 Reeve Robert Lyon served Penticton as the first mayor, while Lord Alexander was made a freeman of the city.

+During a series of church fires in 2021–thought to be associated with the outrage following the discovery of many purported burials at Canadian Indian residential school sites–Sacred Heart Mission Church in Penticton was burned on 21 June 2021.
+Sacred Heart Mission was one of two Catholic churches burned that day, the other roughly 40 minutes away on Osoyoos land.

 Geography

 Penticton is located at the geographical coordinates of 49°29′28″N 119°35′19″W and covers an area of 43.03 km2, with a maximum north–south distance of 7 km wide between the Okanagan Lake to the north and Skaha Lake to the south; these lakes are part of the drainage system of the Okanagan River, a tributary of the Columbia River.
 Its borders are formed by Skaha Lake Road to the south and west, which changes to Highway 97 after city limits, Naramata Road to the east, and to the west, Highway 97.
-Penticton has an elevation of 385 m, and is situated five hours from Seattle, Washington, or Vancouver, British Columbia, and eight hours from Calgary, Alberta, by highway.
+Penticton has an elevation of 385 m, and is situated five hours from Seattle, Washington, and Vancouver, British Columbia in another direction; and eight hours from Calgary, Alberta, by highway.